You need to have Splunk Enterprise installed and configured. To do so, please refer to the official documentation.

 3. You can start configuring immediately once the application is installed.

 3.1 You can also configure the application on the Apps page.
-Click Set up near the application name.
+Click on Set up next to the application name.

-4. Fill in your API key and click Save.
+4. Fill in your API key and click on Save.

 Using the extension

 1. Add data to Splunk.
 In this tutorial, we use a CSV file which contains domain names, but feel free to use any other approaches described in the official Splunk documentation.
 Go to Settings > Add data.

 4. You need to configure the timestamp extraction (the name of the corresponding Splunk option on the view) as Current and fill in CSV columns names.
 Then click Next and choose whether you’d like to save the source type changes.